Onslow (electorate)

-Onslow was a New Zealand parliamentary electorate, from 1946 to 1963, and then from 1993 to 1996 in the Wellington area.
-It was represented by three Members of Parliament.
+Onslow was a New Zealand parliamentary electorate, from 1946 to 1963, and then again from 1993 to 1996 in the Wellington area.
+It was represented by three Members of Parliament throughout the years it existed.

 Population centres

 The 1941 New Zealand census had been postponed due to World War II, so the 1946 electoral redistribution had to take ten years of population growth and movements into account.
 The North Island gained a further two electorates from the South Island due to faster population growth.
 The abolition of the country quota through the Electoral Amendment Act, 1945 reduced the number and increased the size of rural electorates.
 None of the existing electorates remained unchanged, 27 electorates were abolished, eight former electorates were re-established, and 19 electorates were created for the first time, including Onslow.

 The electorate covered the northern suburbs of the city of Wellington, i.e. Ngaio, Khandallah and Johnsonville.
 The name Onslow comes from the former Borough of Onslow which covered Wadestown until April 1907 its south ward and its most populous area and the remaining Khandallah Ngaio areas until they too joined Wellington City in 1919.